TheSudheer/AWS-Session/README.md

+# Project Setup and Installation Guide

+**Note:** This project was originally forked from **verma-kunal** and later modified/improved to better suit my requirements and preferences.

+---

-To freshly install and run your project, follow these steps from scratch:
+## To freshly install and run your project, follow these steps from scratch:

 ---